eshengsky/ServerLog/README.md

 [2019-05-08 15:23:06.911] [INFO] home - {Ra8dx5lAL} This is an info log.
 (URL: http://localhost:3000/)
 ```

-If you can listen to a network request for a page, the response header `X-Request-Id` is the request ID:
+If you can listen to a network request for a page, the response header `x-request-id` is the request ID:

 ```
-X-Request-Id: Ra8dx5lAL
+x-request-id: Ra8dx5lAL
 ```

 ## Persistence